8 Lovely Things To Do In London On A Sunday

 Wind Down In A Gallery

 Culture vultures: when it comes to things to do in London on a Sunday, you’ll be pleased to know that the city is primed for art-lovers, with countless museums and galleries to explore.
 Why not make the most of your Sunday funday by visiting an exhibition?
-Here are our favourite exhibitions in London this year.
+Here are our favourite exhibitions in London right now.
 Or take to the streets instead: there’s plenty of street art to be seen across the city, especially over in Shoreditch.

 Stroll Along Regent’s Canal